Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/deploy/Remediate-Policies.md

 .\patterns\alz\scripts\Start-AMBARemediation.ps1 -managementGroupName $LZManagementGroup -policyName Alerting-Web
 ```

-Should you need to remediate just one policy definition and not the entire policy initiative, you can run the remediation script targeted at the policy reference id that can be found under the [Policy Initiatives](../../../Getting-started/Policy-Initiatives) page.
-For example, to remediate the ***Deploy AMBA Notification Assets*** policy, run the command below:
+To remediate a single policy definition instead of the entire policy initiative, use the remediation script with the specific policy reference ID available on the [Policy Initiatives](../../../Getting-started/Policy-Initiatives) page.
+For example, to remediate the **Deploy AMBA Notification Assets** policy, execute the following command:

 ```powershell
 #Run the following command to initiate remediation of a single policy definition